 Tikal and Petén in June

 Tikal in June is hot, humid, and at the start of the jungle’s green season.
-Go early in the morning, both for the heat and for the best chance at spotting wildlife before the day warms up.
-Insect repellent, breathable clothing, and shoes that handle mud are non-negotiable here.
+The dry-season dust begins to disappear, the forest starts feeling thicker, and wildlife can be very active early in the morning.
+Go as early as possible, both for the heat and for the best chance of hearing howler monkeys and seeing birds before the day warms up.

 If you have the extra day, pair Tikal with Yaxhá, which is quieter and feels especially atmospheric as the rains start to thicken the jungle around it.
 My complete guide to visiting Tikal covers logistics in more detail.